 Implications of medical nonadherence are far reaching and impact all facets of the health care system.
 Consequences of nonadherence affect features of financial burden, psychological burden, psychosocial disadvantage, and physical detriment.
 Patient, provider, and cost should be considered during the development and execution of medical planning on the individual patient level as well as on the grand-scale healthcare performance level.
 This article is a review of available literature pertaining to initiating improvement aimed at provider dependent barriers to patient adherence.
 Through gaining an understanding of how a provider could negatively influence the adherence of a patient to a prescribed plan, corrective measures can be taken to improve the healthcare delivery system on a multifaceted plane and prevent this obstacle to patient care resulting in improvement of patient outcomes, patient satisfaction, and decreased provider burnout.

 Rigler V. “Was it Something I Said?”
 Patient Adherence and Outcomes Improvement Through Enhancement of the Patient-Provider Interaction.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2019; 1(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.